-Raya is a midway between extremes with moderate embellishments.
-Substantial embellishments are extended from the front panel to the sleeves and the back panel.
-It may or may not conform to a regular or formal structure or shape.
+Raya, derived from the Spanish word that means "stripe," is a midway between extremes with moderate embellishments.
+The patterns in stripes are extended from the front to the sleeves and across the back panel.